ChungusUmungUs/ChungusUmungUs/README.md

 ### Hi, my name is Jackson.

 I'm currently a student at ODU's Game Studies & Design program, though I have experience with open source projects in the past.
-Though my contributions are long gone due to account inactivity, I was mostly involved in creating modules for the Foundry VTT Pathfinder 2e implementation.
+My only previous contributions on GitHub involve the Pathfinder Second Edition implementation in FoundryVTT and the creation of an associated module under a prior account which can be found [here](https://github.com/Golurkcanfly).
+As I develop further in my game design career, I hope to update this page with all of my progress.

 I'm currently working on a small, private blog about game design concepts and difficulties while juggling work, school, and personal duties.
 I'm mainly hoping to use the blog in a future portfolio, but for now it's a way to organize and develop thoughts regarding design decisions, game mechanics, and development difficulties.